-Oil prices rise on expectations of output cut extension
+Oil heads for second week of gains as output cut extension expected

 “On the one hand, you have traders who worry about the efficacy of OPEC’s oil cuts on inventory levels.
 On the other, there are those who are focused on the real drawdowns that have started to occur in U.S. oil stocks over the past month or so,” he said.

-Saudi Arabia and non-OPEC Russia have said they want an extension to output reductions of almost 1.8 million barrels per day (bpd) that were initially agreed to run in the first half of 2017.
+Saudi Arabia and non-OPEC Russia have said they see a need for an extension to output reductions.
+The initial agreement between OPEC and other producers was for cuts of 1.8 million barrels per day (bpd) to run through the first half of 2017.

 OPEC and other producers are due to discuss an extension during an OPEC meeting on Thursday.